loving1/Lumenora-Website/YCDemo.md

 - [Tracking color / objects](https://github.com/loving1/Lumenora-Website/blob/master/tennisball%20tracking.mp4)
 - [Head tracking](https://github.com/loving1/Lumenora-Website/blob/master/HeadTracking.mp4)

 ## All links and information on this page are considered confidential and for YC judges only.
 If you've arrived on this site by accident or on purpose and are not a YCombinator judge nor part of the Lumenora official team, please close this page, do not make mention of it and forget the contents.
+You do not have permission to read further nor disclose anything seen herein.
 Kindly, Rosie